MrAviator93/protobridge/README.md

 What I sought was something clean, something elegant—a single library, written in a consistent style, harnessing the full power of modern C++.
 I dreamt of something cleaner, more intuitive.
 A tool that didn't force us to get lost in the weeds with every new IC, but rather, one that cleared the path, making device interaction almost second nature.

 That's why I rolled up my sleeves and started crafting this solution myself.
 I was determined to build a library that wasn't just a showcase of C++ 23's capabilities but also a haven for developers seeking clarity and efficiency.
 A place where code flows naturally, and modern development feels like a breeze.
-More than that, I wanted to create a comprehensive package, a one-stop-shop for I2C communication, accommodating numerous configurations for various ICs all under one roof.
+More than that, I wanted to create a comprehensive package, a one-stop-shop for all kinds of SBC to IC communication, accommodating numerous configurations for various ICs all under one roof.

 This library is the fruit of that ambition: a testament to a belief in a world where sophisticated development doesn't have to be synonymous with complexity.
 It's here to provide a seamless, enjoyable experience for fellow developers, helping them bring their inventive projects to life with less hassle and more confidence.

+## Roadmap

+**ProtoBridge Alpha Release Target: September 1, 2025:**

+The ProtoBridge Alpha release focuses on delivering a clean, modern C++ foundation for embedded device control.
+It includes a focused set of I2C, SPI, Serial, and GPIO devices to demonstrate the core architecture and enable real-world prototyping and development.

+### Alpha Scope

+**Interface Supported Devices:**

+- I2C:
+  - [x] LM75;
+  - [x] BMP180;
+  - [ ] TMP102;
+  - [ ] SHT31;
+  - [ ] MCP23017;
+  - [ ] ADS1015;
+  - [ ] MPU6050;
+  - [ ] PCA9685.
+- SPI:
+  - [ ] MCP3008 (ADC);
+  - [ ] TMC2130 (Stepper Motor Controller);
+- Serial:
+  - [ ] HC12 (transparent serial);
+  - [ ] NEO-M8N GPS (raw NMEA).
+- GPIO:
+  - [ ] Raspberry Pi 5 GPIO (basic input/output abstraction).

+### Further Plan

+#### Beta Release — Target: October 25, 2025

+The Beta release will expand device support, introduce initial testing tools, and launch the first ProtoBridge-compatible hardware kits.

+**Planned Milestones:**

+- Improve wiring documentation and code examples;
+- Start community feedback loop (GitHub Discussions, Issues).

+---

+#### 🎄 v1.0.0 Stable Release — Target: December 20–24, 2025

+The first official production-ready version of ProtoBridge, featuring stable APIs, full documentation, and real-world use cases.

+**Planned Milestones:**

+- Finalize and freeze core API;
+- Reach 15+ supported devices with examples;
+- Publish full documentation and usage guides;
+- Launch “Built with ProtoBridge” showcase.

 ## Contributing